Internal troops of the Soviet Union: Cold War

-After World War II ended, internal troops played an important role in fighting local anti-Soviet partisans in the Baltic states (such as the Forest Brothers) and the Ukrainian Insurgent Army.
+After World War II ended, the Internal Troops played an important role in fighting local anti-Soviet partisans in the Baltic states (such as the Forest Brothers) and the Ukrainian Insurgent Army.
 In 1953, the internal troops suppressed the Vorkuta labor camp uprising with gunfire, which resulted in death of at least 100 political prisoners.
 A series of internal troops districts supervised many divisions, brigades, regiments, and battalions.
 Among them was the headquarters for internal troops in the Baltic area, which became Directorate Internal Troops NKVD-MVD-MGB Baltic Military District (Управление ВВ НКВД-МВД-МГБ Прибалтийского округа).
 This headquarters supervised several internal troops divisions, including the 14th Railway Facilities Protection Division from 1944 to 1951.
 Other divisions in the Baltic Military District included the 4th, 5th, and 63rd NKVD Rifle Divisions.

-In the last months of the war and after the Victory in 1945-1950, units of the internal troops also operated outside the borders of the USSR, ensuring the security of the rear of the active army, order in populated areas in the months of the formation of military and civil authorities after the war, participating in combat operations against the nationalist and anti-Soviet underground.
+In the last months of the war and from 1945-1950, units of the internal troops also operated outside the borders of the USSR, ensuring the security of the rear of the active army, order in populated areas in the months of the formation of military and civil authorities after the war, participating in combat operations against the nationalist and anti-Soviet underground.
 On March 15, 1946, the NKVD was split into two organizations: Ministry of Internal Affairs and the Ministry of State Security.
 On January 21, 1947, the internal troops of the MVD (operational units) were reassigned to the Ministry of State Security.
 The escort troops remained part of the MVD of the USSR.
 On July 10, 1949, the escort units were assigned to escort prisoners to judicial institutions, to exchange points on scheduled railway routes in republican, regional and provincial centers.
 On May 6, 1951, by the resolution of the Council of Ministers of the Soviet Union, the escort guard was assigned the task of transporting prisoners and defendants by scheduled (special) convoys along railway and waterways, as well as moving them from prisons to camps and colonies; also, at the request of the Prosecutor's Office and law enforcement agencies, they were assigned the task of escorting them to court hearings of the Supreme, regional, provincial courts, military tribunals, and liner courts by rail and water transport; escorting them to train cars at exchange points.